 What Are The Upcoming Bitcoin Price Predictions?

-So, with all of this in mind, let’s take a look at what the predictions are for the future beyond 2020.
+So, with all of this in mind, let’s look at the predictions for the future beyond 2020.
 At the time of writing, December 2020, bitcoin currently stands at $19,397.40.
 And, it seems that, in general, analysts are positive about the path of the currency in the months to come.
 According to PlanB, who we mentioned earlier, the popular cryptocurrency will reach $100,000 by the end of 2021.

 In an even more positive outlook, Tom Fitzpatrick, a Citibank analyst, has a bitcoin price prediction that soars far higher than PlanB’s.
-The analyst expects the price to hit around $318,000 in 2021.
-Between these two bitcoin price predictions is a forecast by Bloomberg strategist Mike McGlone, who thinks that the cryptocurrency’s upward movement will continue until it reaches $170,000 in 2022.
+The analyst expected the price to hit around $318,000 in 2021.
+Between these two bitcoin price predictions is a forecast by Bloomberg strategist Mike McGlone, who thinks the cryptocurrency’s upward movement will continue until it reaches $170,000 in 2022.

 What Else Are Experts Predicting?

 Those experts who make a point to ensure they provide a bitcoin price prediction often also make other predictions relating to the cryptocurrency space.
-For example, Henri Arslanian – Global Crypto Leader and Adjunct Professor at the University of Hong Kong – made 10 predictions for 2021.
+For example, Henri Arslanian – Global Crypto Leader and Adjunct Professor at the University of Hong Kong – made ten predictions for 2021.
 Here are some of the things he expects in the upcoming year: